dmis-lab/KAZU-NER-module/README.md

-## Appendix code for: Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework
+## Multi-label token classification (using soft-label settings) - Modeling for NER task
-#### - Training and evaluating multi-label NER model (using soft-label setting)
+### Appendix code for: Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework (EMNLP 2022)

 <br>

 This repository presents the train and evaluation codes for the NER module used in the initial release of the KAZU (Korea University and AstraZeneca) framework.
 * For the framework, please visit https://github.com/AstraZeneca/KAZU
-* For details about the model, please see our paper entitled `Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework`.
+* For details about the model, please see our paper entitled `Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework (EMNLP 2022 Industry track)`.

 Our models are available on Hugging Face framework:
 * [**KAZU-NER-module-distil-v1.0**](https://huggingface.co/dmis-lab/KAZU-NER-module-distil-v1.0): NER module for KAZU framework.
 Denoted as TinyBERN2 model in the paper.